kindly/flatterer/README.md

 |games      |releaseDate|date    |2    |
 |games      |title     |text     |2    |

 The `field_type` column contains a type guess useful for inserting into a database.
-After editing this file you can rerun the transform:
+After editing this file then you can rerun the transform:

 ```bash
 flatterer games.json new_games_dir -f myfields.csv --only-fields